-Land Use Projected Growth Scenario
+Land Use Projected Growth

+Scenario

 Residential

 Single-Family Units 754

 Multi-Family Units 180

 Total Residential Units 934

 Non-Residential

 Retail SF 118,369 SF

 Office SF 90,481 SF

 Industrial SF 246,499 SF

 Total Non-Residential SF 455,349 SF

 Community input was sought through interviews with individuals and agencies involved in a broad spectrum of topics-especially land use planning and development activities in Stillwater.
 These efforts aided in the issue identification process.
 In addition to the issue identification phase, the Committee formulated goals based on the issue identification process, using the inventory as a contextual guide.
 Finally, an implementation plan was developed for achieving the desired goals.
 These elements were published in a draft plan and subjected to public review and comment.
-The draft Comprehensive Plan Update was published on the Town's website, and a joint public hearing on the Comprehensive Plan was conducted by the Committee and the Stillwater Town Board on DATE December 3, 2020.
-A public hearing on the DGEIS was held on January 7, 20201, and comments on the DGEIS were accepted through February 4, 20201.
-At the conclusion of this process, the Stillwater Comprehensive Plan Update was finalized and presented for adoption on March 4, 2021.
+The draft Comprehensive Plan Update was published on the Town's website, and a joint public hearing was conducted by the Committee and the Stillwater Town Board on DATE.
+At the conclusion of this process, the Stillwater Comprehensive Plan Update was finalized and presented for adoption.